telerik/ajax-docs/controls/editor/how-to/use-themes.md

 ---
 title: Use Themes
-page_title: Use Themes | UI for ASP.NET AJAX Documentation
+page_title: Use Themes | RadEditor for ASP.NET AJAX Documentation
 description: Use Themes
 slug: editor/how-to/use-themes
 tags: use,themes